Pyongchon-guyok: Electricity generation

-It is probably best known as the location of the P'yŏngyang Thermal Power Plant, in Saemaŭl-dong, which is the electricity and heating source for P'yŏngyang's central neighbourhoods and the surrounding region.
+It is probably best known as the location of the Pyongyang Thermal Power Plant, in Saemaŭl-dong, which is the electricity and heating source for Pyongyang's central neighbourhoods and the surrounding region.
 The plant has a design capacity of 700 MW and an estimated capacity of 500 MW, although in statistics released in 2009, it generated around 227 MW.
 Sanctions have restricted the amount of fossil fuel available, although they have also developed alternate forms of energy.
 The plant was built in 1960 with Soviet assistance, although in 1960, due to above average rainfall, there was sufficient electricity generated by the dams on the Yalu River but that was dependent on rainfall and thus sometimes unreliable.

 While the equipment in the plant has been aging, it was renewed by the supply of two new generators from China in 2018.
 Since the 2000s, various aspects of the power plant were updated, including the transformer yard, expansions to water treatment facilities, fuel storage area, settling ponds and rail facilities.
 In 2020, the power plant underwent extensive overhaul to restore its original generation capacity, and in 2021, various innovations were applied to keep the boilers operating at full capacity.